snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 #### Who is this guide for?

 - Data practitioners who would like to get familiar with Snowplow data.
-- Data practitioners who want to learn how to use the snowplow-ecommerce dbt package and set-up tracking on their ecommerce store, so they can learn more about visitor and customer behavioral data as quickly as possible.
+- Data practitioners who want to learn how to use the snowplow-ecommerce dbt package and set-up tracking on their e-commerce store, so they can learn more about visitor and customer behavioral data as quickly as possible.

 ---